July 29, 2018

 After Rhaegar raped her?

 He didn't rape her.
 They were in love.
 They ran away together.
-The High Septon annulled Rhaegar's marriage to Elia Martell and married him to Lyanna in a secret ceremony in Dorne.
+The High Septon annulled Rhaegar's marriage to Elia Martell and married him to Lyanna in a secret ceremony.
 And then you were born.

 JON.exe stops working for a long moment.
 He stares wide-eyed at Bran without moving, almost without breathing.